GP-Stanley/tech264-cloud-linux/using_ssh.md

 <br>

-## Step 2: Register the Padlock on GitHub.
+## Register the Padlock on GitHub.
 * register the public key (the padlock).
 * Go to GitHub Account.
 * Go to Setings: SSH and GPG Keys > New SSH Key >